 When you arrive at KICC, please register at the Teacher Reception Desk, where you will receive your Exhibition Pass and exhibition packet.
 It is imperative that you wear this pass at all times for security reasons.

 There will be a designated teachers’ corner in the Exhibition hall.
 Refreshments will be served throughout the day in the designated teacher’s area.

-Please note that students must not take down their project or leave the hall before 5:00 pm either day of the exhibition.
-The event will be open to the general public on Thursday, 5th July from 10:30 to 5:00 pm and on Friday from 9:00 am to 4:00 pm.
+Please note that students must not take down their project or leave the hall before 5:00 pm on the days of the exhibition.
+The event will be open to the general public on Saturday, 3rd August from 10:30 am to 5:00 pm and on Tuesday from 9:00 am to 11:00 am.

 Why not celebrate your school’s participation in the competition by encouraging your colleagues to bring a class along.
 Or if you are not participating this year why not bring your class along to experience the buzz around the event and maybe that will encourage them to enter next year’s competition.

 Register to attend the exhibition at www.ysk.co.ke/register/.

 The students you accompany to the Exhibition are your primary focus and they should feel a strong sense of support and security.
 The following is some advice on how to ensure this happens.

 - Adults should set good examples and serve as role models not only for students that they accompany but for all young people at the Exhibition.

 - Adults should know where their students are at all times and students should know where their teacher/parent is at all times.